18F/join.tts.gsa.gov/pages/positions/login-application-engineer.md

 with emphasis on automation, testing, measuring, and scaling infrastructure
 - **Modern Technology and Practices:** The ability to understand and apply modern technology and software development principles and practices
-- **Agile Orientation:** Ability to apply agile and open source philosophies to deliver work in a frequent and iterative fashion to address user needs.
+- **Agile Orientation:** Ability to apply agile and open source philosophies to deliver work in a frequent and iterative fashion to address user needs
 - **Communication:** Ability to communicate effectively with a variety of audiences, particularly managing the relationship between leadership and an engineering team, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals.a shared vision and understanding of a project’s technical implementation, objectives